Sharanch3/recommendation_engine/README.md

-Here is a **cleaner, beautifully formatted, GitHub-ready version** of your section.
-Just copy–paste into your README:

----

 ## 🚀 Project Overview
 The goal of this system is to analyze both **textual** and **categorical** movie metadata to understand how similar films are to each other—and then recommend the closest matches.
 This is achieved through **feature engineering**, **NLP-based vectorization**, and **cosine similarity** computed over **high-dimensional vectors**.